flightaware/speedtables/ctable_server/README.txt

+$Id$

 This is a server for ctables.
-What's cool about it is on the server side there is one piece of code for serving any ctables you want to serve and all you have to do is register the tables you want to server.
+What's cool about it is on the server side there is one piece of code for serving any ctables you want to serve.

-On the client side what's cool is you get an object that works the same as a ctable except it's client-server.
+When you start the server you load up all of the ctable creators you want to support and then register them.

+Clients can then create tables using ctable creators.
+The server can also.